 The term investing has a certain tone of seriousness and long term financial planning in the minds of most people.
 People invest for retirement, to send a child to college, or to save up to buy a home.
-The psychology of this approach is a steady, consistent approach to building funds for a specific purpose for years down the road.
+The psychology of this approach is a steady, consistent approach to building funds for a specific purpose at a usually much later time.

-When people think of traders, they probably think of a hyperactive risk taker that is in and out of the markets constantly.
+The image of a trader is often that of a hyperactive risk taker that is in and out of the markets constantly.
 You can probably envision an emotional trader yelling and screaming like his economic future is on the line with every trade.
 Attention getting outbursts and the associated chaos of the floor environment is actually very structured and efficient.
-Think movies like The Wolf on Wall Street and any others that you can think of.

 For over a hundred years, securities and futures transactions were executed manually with astronomical monetary value over the years.
 Every movement and hand signal was streamlined for efficiency and to minimize mistakes.
 While it seems like mass confusion to many, the open outcry method of trading served the capitalist society well for many decades.

 In reality, the stereotypes of both the investor and the trader may be flawed.
 There are good and bad executions of both methodologies and arguably they can be one and the same.
 Technology and market conditions have changed the manner in which people approach the stock market.